zeisler/active_mocker/README.md

 ### Known Limitations
 * Model names and table names must follow the default ActiveRecord naming pattern.
 * Whatever associations are setup in one mock object will not be reflected in any other objects.
-    * There partial support for this feature in v1.6 when `ActiveMocker::Mock.config.experimental = true` is set.
+    * There partial support for this feature coming in v1.6 when `ActiveMocker::Mock.config.experimental = true` is set.

 * Validation are not present in mocks.
 * Sql queries, joins, etc will never be supported.